-How Fantasy Football Scoring Works
+How Does Fantasy Football Scoring Work?

 The Basics: What Are Fantasy Points?

 Fantasy football points are numerical scores assigned to your drafted players based on their real-world NFL performance each week.
 Your team's score is the sum of points earned by the players in your active lineup.
-At the end of each week, your score is compared to your opponent's — the higher score wins.
+At the end of each week, your score is compared to your opponent's โ the higher score wins.

 The exact point values for each stat are determined by your league's scoring settings, which can vary significantly between platforms (ESPN, Yahoo, Sleeper, NFL.com) and between leagues on the same platform.
 The most important variable is whether your league uses standard scoring, half-PPR, or full PPR.